Congee: China

 赤豆糊糖粥 (Wu Chinese: /wuu/).
 Street hawking of this porridge is featured in a well-known Wu Chinese nursery rhyme.

 Originating in Guangdong, century egg congee (皮蛋瘦肉粥 in Cantonese) has become popular nationwide since the 2000s.
 It was first tested on the menu of KFC in Shanghai in 2002 and later rolled out to all KFCs in mainland China and Taiwan.
 Century egg porridge ranked in the top ten in breakfast orders in almost every Chinese major city as far north as Harbin.

 Additional common regional ingredients include salted duck eggs, rousong, zhacai, pickled tofu, mung beans and organ meats (especially pig liver).
 Youtiao is served as a side dish in some Chinese cultures.
 Congee with multiple ingredients tends to be seen as expensive and festive congee, such as Laba congee.

 Taiwan

-In Taiwan, congee is known as 糜 (moê) in Taiwanese Hokkien or 稀飯 (xīfàn) in Mandarin.
+In Taiwan, congee is known as 糜 in Taiwanese Hokkien or 稀飯 (xīfàn) in Mandarin.
 Sweet potato, taro root, or century egg is often added for taste.
 A famous congee dish in Taiwan is milkfish congee.